 In general, the performance of a pad driver depends on the available supply voltage $V{\rm DDP}$.
-The following table lists the pad parameters.
+Therefore the following tables list the pad parameters for the upper voltage range and the lower voltage range, respectively.

 Note: These parameters are not subject to production test but verified by design and/or characterization.